 There may be a time limit on how long you can wait before starting a lawsuit, which is set out in the Limitations Act.
 If you are uncertain about what limitation period applies to your case, you should consult a lawyer.

-Can you attend at the court office to file documents and/or attend in court for a trial?
+Do you need to attend in court for a trial?

 f.
 How much will it cost you to make a claim?

 Court fees must be paid to file a claim and for most steps in a proceeding, such as filing documents for a motion.
-These fees are payable to the Minister of Finance and may be paid at the court counter.
+These fees are payable to the Minister of Finance and may be paid at the court counter or online where available.
 The number of steps in a proceeding varies from case to case.

 If you are successful and are granted a judgment, the judgment may include the Court fees you have paid.